agbleze/Module-2/README.md

 # Module-2
-This is a basic HTML project
+This is a basic HTML project.